7 Practical Ways to Maximize an ADHD Child’s Potential

 Just take a look at the following list of famously successful adults who also had ADHD.

 The key to helping students with ADHD succeed is to remember that they are individuals, with individual strengths and challenges.
-Instead of seeing their unique traits as problems to be suppressed, celebrate their differences and look for the benefits.
+Instead of seeing their unique traits as problems to be suppressed, celebrate their differences, and discover their strengths.

 Keeping that in mind, here are some strategies that can be helpful for children with ADHD.